Scheuing enters his 15th season as the Diplomats' assistant coach in 2020.

 Scheuing played five seasons of minor league baseball.
 The left-hander pitched for the Bangor (Maine) Lumberjacks of the Northeast League in 2003 and compiled a league-leading 11-5 record with a 3.99 ERA in the 2004 season.
 In 2005, the Lancaster native returned home and was 6-6 with 52 strikeouts, and a 5.29 earned run average in 26 starts for the Lancaster Barnstormers, who completed their inaugural campaign with a 64-76 overall record, including a 37-33 Atlantic League second half mark.
 Scheuing rounded out his playing career with the Pennsylvania Road Warriors and the Atlantic City Surf.

 A four-year starter at Millersville University, he recorded a 17-10 career record with three saves as a Marauder.
 In 2000, he finished with a 5-0 record as the Black & Gold concluded the season with a record-setting 45-14 mark, won the Pennsylvania State Athletic Conference Eastern Division, and advanced to the NCAA Division II North Atlantic Region finals.
 Scheuing graduated in 2003 with a bachelor’s degree in Economics and minor in history, while later earning a teaching certification in Citizenship Education.
-Currently, he is pursuing a master’s degree in liberal arts from Texas Christian University.
+In 2014, he graduated with a master’s degree in liberal arts from Texas Christian University.

-Scheuing currently resides in Wyomissing with his wife Marci, the current head field hockey coach at Bryn Mawr College.
+Scheuing currently resides in Sinking Spring with his wife Marci, the current head field hockey coach at Kutztown University, and daughter, Reagan, a current member on the U2 USA National Field Hockey team.
 He teaches Modern United States History at nearby Penn Manor High School.